Updated: Apr 7

 In view of World Food Safety Day on June 7, 2020, I wanted to take some time to draw attention to this important topic and express Red Dog Blue Kat’s company goals and objectives when it comes to food safety.
 We care about the health of your pets and feel a huge responsibility to ensure our pet food is safe for consumption.
 Many of our team members, including myself, are pet parents as well, who count on the safety measures we have in place for our own furry friends.

 While pet food manufacturing facilities in Canada are not inspected and audited by the CFIA, we are expected by Health Canada to provide safe pet food in a manner we feel suitable.
-At RDBK, we have chosen to implement the golden standard food safety system that is globally recognized for human food…HACCP.
+At RDBK, we have chosen to implement the gold standard food safety system that is globally recognized for human food…HACCP.
 In addition to implementing HACCP, which is targeted for human food, we have implemented the Preventive Controls for Animal Food guidelines from the Food Safety Modernization Act (FSMA) in the US.
 Combining both recognized food safety protocols gives us the benefits of managing foodborne risks as well as nutritional requirements specific to the overall health and safety of pets.

 What is HACCP?